 This Recommendation uses the following term defined elsewhere:

 1.8.1.1 Question ([WTSA Res.
-1]): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations.
+1]): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations and/or new or revised non-normative documents as defined in Recommendation ITU-T A.13.

 1.8.2 Terms defined in this Recommendation